-Rose Brinkman is in her fourth year at Scoggins Middle School.
+Rose Brinkman is in her fifth year at Scoggins Middle School.

 Always dedicated to music, Mrs. Brinkman decided very early on that she wanted to become a music educator because of the positive influence it had on her personal education.
 This decision resulted in her participation in many All-Region, All-Area, and All-State competitions.
 She was a two time member of the Texas All-State 5A Symphonic Band.

 Mrs. Brinkman received her Bachelor’s degree in Music Education from the University of North Texas.
 During her time there, she studied flute with Terri Sundberg, Dr. Terri Sanchez, and Wayla Chambo.
 She was involved with North Texas’ Green Brigade Marching Band as a section leader and field technician, a soloist and section coordinator for the UNT Concert Band, and the Fort Worth Opera.
 Additionally, she served as an officer for the international professional music fraternity, Mu Phi Epsilon.